Charting New Horizons.

 Sacher Cake

 Sacher chocolate cake is a classic Austrian chocolate cake made of moist chocolate sponge, apricot jam and coated with a rich chocolate glaze.
-Each slice of the cake is a journey into a world of indulgence, where the splendid balance of sweetness and the harmony of flavors create an unforgettable culinary experience.
+Each slice of the cake is a journey into a world of indulgence, where the splendid balance of sweetness and the harmony of flavours create an unforgettable culinary experience.

 This exquisite masterpiece of pastry art was invented by Franz Sacher, supposedly in 1832 for Prince Metternich in Vienna.
-It is one of the most famous Viennese culinary specialties made famous at the Hotel Sacher in Vienna.
+It is one of the most famous Viennese culinary specialities made famous at the Hotel Sacher in Vienna.

 Hotel Sacher's "Original Sacher Torte" is sold at the Vienna and Salzburg locations of the Hotel Sacher, at Cafe Sacher branches in Innsbruck and Graz, at the Sacher Shop in Bolzano, in the Duty Free area of Vienna airport, and via the Hotel Sacher's online shop.